developer-zebra/developer-zebra-site/src/ehs/2-3/guide/index.md

 ---
 title: Guides
 description: Enterprise Home Screen replaces the default Android app launcher and home screen with a secure launcher that's easy to configure and lock down.
-Use the following guides to
+The following guides provide all the information required to customize this powerful tool for the specific needs of any enterprise or department.
 layout: list-content-items.html
 content-items:
     - type: section